survivejs/react-book/manuscript/06_react_and_flux.md

 Fortunately the effort was not all in vain.
 Consider the following questions:

-1. Let's say we wanted to persist the Todos within `localStorage`, where would you implement that?
-It would be natural to plug that into our `TodoStore`.
+1. Let's say we wanted to persist the Notes within `localStorage`, where would you implement that?
+It would be natural to plug that into our `NoteStore`.
 2. What if we had multiple components relying on the data?
-We would just consume `TodoStore` and display it however we want.
+We would just consume `NoteStore` and display it however we want.
-3. What if we had multiple, separate Todo lists for different type of tasks?
-We would set up multiple instances of `TodoStore`.
+3. What if we had multiple, separate Note lists for different type of tasks?
+We would set up multiple instances of `NoteStore`.
 If we wanted to move items between lists, we would already have ready-made Actions for that purpose.

 This is what makes Flux a strong architecture when used with React.
 It isn't hard to find answers to questions like these.
 Even though there is more code it is easier to reason about.
 Given we are dealing with unidirectional flow we have something that is simple to debug and test.

 ## Implementing Persistency over `localStorage`

-Given it's not nice to lose your Todos during a refresh, we can tweak our implementation of `TodoStore` to persist the data on change.
+Given it's not nice to lose your Notes during a refresh, we can tweak our implementation of `NoteStore` to persist the data on change.
 Most of the work is related to `localStorage`.
 In order to deal with it, here's a little wrapper:

 **app/libs/storage.js**